-To apply, please submit a completed application (see PDF below), along with a cover letter, resume, and list of references to Jim Dauterman at email@example.com.
+To apply, please submit a completed application, along with a cover letter, resume, and list of references to Jim Dauterman at email@example.com.
 Applications can be found here.
-Applications will be accepted until January 5th for our spring internship, and March 10th for our summer internship.
+Applications will be accepted until March 10th for our summer internship.
 Qualified applicants will be contacted via email to coordinate a skype, or in-person interview.
 Applicants will be selected after the interview process based upon general knowledge, experience, attitude, punctuality, and by recommendation.
 Although not a guarantee, it is possible for college students to receive course credit or fulfill major requirements through their experience, provided they have completed the requirements for their college or program.